A Human Rights Report on Racial Discrimination in the Design and Use of Emerging Digital Technologies

 ABOUT THE SPEAKER

-E. Tendayi Achiume is Professor of Law at UCLA School of Law, and Faculty Director of the UCLA Law Promise Institute for Human Rights.
+E. Tendayi Achiume is Professor of Law at UCLA School of Law, and former Faculty Director of the UCLA Law Promise Institute for Human Rights.
 She is also a Research Associate with the African Centre for Migration and Society at the University of Witwatersrand.
 The current focus of her work is the global governance of racism and xenophobia; and the legal and ethical implications of colonialism for contemporary international migration.
 More generally, her research and teaching interests lie in international human rights law, international refugee law, international migration, and property.

 In November 2017, the United Nations Human Rights Council appointed Professor Achiume the UN Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance, making her the first woman to serve in this role since its creation in 1993.
 In 2016, she was appointed to co-chair the 2016 Annual Meeting of the American Society of International Law (ASIL), and she is currently the co-chair of the ASIL Migration Law Interest Group.
 In 2018, she was named an Emerging Scholar by Diverse: Issues in Higher Education.
 She received the Distinguished Teaching Award in 2020—UCLA's highest honor for excellence in teaching—and the Eby Award for the Art of Teaching.